-In deciding to study Humanities you have chosen to place yourself within an academic community that deals with perhaps the most important questions that face us as human beings – we attempt to understand the messages found in literature, art, music, history, philosophy, society and religion, to understand significance and meaning.
-This is a sound base that prepares you for life in a rapidly changing, multicultural world.
+In deciding to study Humanities you have chosen to place yourself within an academic community that deals with perhaps the most important questions that face us as human beings – Humanities disciplines inspire and enrich our everyday lives and help us to understand ourselves, our relationships with others and the challenges we face in a rapidly changing multicultural world.

 The Faculty of Humanities is one of largest faculties at the University of Cape Town and a leading centre for the study of Humanities on the African continent.
 We are a dynamic, creative and multicultural community that places great value on personal growth and intellectual stimulation through wide-ranging and innovative teaching and research.
 We offer the following opportunities:

 Growth.
 In the Humanities, we teach our students critical thinking, inter-cultural communication, ethical reasoning and aesthetic appreciation, encouraging you to be analytical, to question, to engage in ‘out of the box’ thinking, to ask the difficult questions and to use your imagination in dealing both with the theoretical and with real world problems.
 If this sounds exciting, then you will definitely thrive in this environment and you will enjoy your time with us.